2i2c-org/infrastructure/docs/sre-guide/scratch-storage.md

 Checkout https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html for more information on the instance type's performance limits.
 ```

-So, for an `r5.4xlarge` that can fit 4 users, the maximum throughput we can set is 590 MB/s.
+So, for an `r5.4xlarge` that can fit four users, the maximum throughput we can set is 590 MB/s.
 If we were to need a higher throughput, we would have to consider using a different instance type and/or a different node packing strategy.

 ::::